iBeanSoftware/FamilyWeb/README.md

 Created files

-WebMake.h - is a c++ header file that contains the base WebPage structure.
-Used as base web page structure.
+WebMake.h - c++ header file that contains the WebPage varible.
-  - reusable base structure
+  - reusable varible that cantains a webpage.

 FamilyWeb.h
  - SurnameDir varable that contains surname and root path.
- Also the following structures each has an object from the above strut WebPage that will create the web pages for Family Web     Application:
+ Also the following structures each with WebPage varable.
  - IndexPage struct
  - MemberPage struct
  - EventPage struct